ResponsiveImagesCG/newsletters/RICG-newsletter-2016-05-09.md

 ## Grab Bag

-- Martin Auswöger wrote a [respimg syntax linter][respimg-linter]!
 - [Google is going to funnel all of its web platform feature development through our sister org, the WICG][google-wicg].
 In other words, henceforth, when Google wants to change something about web standards, they will be doing it via a process and community that is open to anyone, everywhere, at the [click of a button][click-of-a-button].
-- New axis of respimg adaptation alert!
+- New-axis-of-respimg-adaptation alert!
 It’s time to [start thinking about color gamuts][color-gamuts].
-- [Intersection Observers][intersection-observer] will power the lazyloaders of the future; the feature [just landed in Chrome 51][io-in-chrome]
+- [Intersection Observers][intersection-observer] will power the lazyloaders of the future; the feature [just landed in Chrome 51][io-in-chrome].
-- Speaking of lazy loading, my favorite lazyloader is [`lazysizes.js`][lazysizes] (which keeps the presentation-separate-from-markup dream alive); the imgix folks just wrote about [how to use `lazysizes` in conjunction with their image hosting-and-resizing service][imgix-lazysizes].
+- Speaking of lazy loading, my favorite lazyloader is [`lazysizes.js`][lazysizes] (because it keeps the presentation-separate-from-markup dream alive); the imgix folks just wrote about [how to use `lazysizes` in conjunction with their image hosting and resizing service][imgix-lazysizes].
 - Speaking of imgix, Oliver Pattison [wrote up his strategy][imgix-jekyll] for building low-overhead respimg-equipped sites using imgix and Jekyll.
 - Ever wonder [how to decorate an `object-fit` image][decorate-object-fit]?
 - Neat: [Facebook is automatically authoring `alt` text on user uploads][automatic-alt] using artificial intelligence.